Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 ## IAM repsonsibilities

-- authentication: a IAM need to authenticate a user that wants to login
+- **Authentication**: a IAM need to authenticate a user that wants to log in
-- authorization: assign a user a subset of priviledges that are required to perform their job
+- **authorization**: assign a user a subset of priviledges that are required to perform their job
-- user management: supports the creation, deletion and modification of users and their attributes/roles
+- **User management**: supports the creation, deletion and modification of users and their attributes/roles
-- access control policies: policies may depend on roles or specific attributes (like begin labeled as admin, but you have rights only in your department)
+- **access control policies**: policies may depend on roles or specific attributes (like begin labeled as admin, but you have rights only in your department)
-- single sign-on: allows having a single passwords for differnt services.
+- **Single sign-on**: allows having a single passwords for differnt services.
-- federated identity management: enable users to access systems across different trusted organizations using their home organization's credentials
+- **Federated identity management**: enable users to access systems across different trusted organizations using their home organization's credentials
-- audit and compliance reporting: a log is created for each action performed by the users, also generated documentation to comply with privacy laws
+- **Audit and compliance reporting**: a log is created for each action performed by the users, also generated documentation to comply with privacy laws

 A IAM in exchange for a log-in returns a **token**, which there are 3 types:

-- **access token**: short lived token (minutes of life), when presented to a 3rd-party, it will be able to validate your identity.
-The other system will be able to generate your informations and your roles.
+- **Access token**: short-lived token (minutes of life), when presented to a 3rd-party, it will be able to validate your identity.
+The other system will be able to generate your information and your roles.
-- **refresh token**: much longer lifetime than access token, but it cannot be invalidated easily, thus it must be kept more securely than the access token, this must also verifiable like the access token.
+- **Refresh token**: much longer lifetime than access token, but it cannot be invalidated easily, thus it must be kept more securely than the access token, this must also verifiable like the access token.
 When an access token expires the application must use a refresh token to renew it.
-- **ID token**: carries information about the user and it is encode using the JWT standard.
+- **ID token**: carries information about the user, and it is encoded using the JWT standard.

 ## OAuth 2.0 (Authorization)